woossi0/suite/docs/usermanual/source/dataadmin/mongodb/install.rst

 Installation
 ============

-MongoDB is an extension to OpenGeo Suite, specifically GeoServer.
+MongoDB is an extension to Boundless Suite, specifically GeoServer.
 As such it can be enabled through the standard :ref:`extension install <intro.extensions>` process.

 * On Windows, the GeoServer Extension is called :guilabel:`MongoDB`.
 * On OS X, the folder that contains the files to copy is called :guilabel:`mongodb`.